Fibrocalculous Pancreatic Diabetes

 - Studies have shown that pancreatic polypeptide regulates the expression of the IR gene in the liver

-- Thus impairment of PP will impair glucose homeostasis via IR gene expression in liver
+- Thus, impairment of PP will impair glucose homeostasis via IR gene expression in the liver

 -